tiannuo-yang/G-VRP-IPD-TW/README.md

 # G-VRP-IPD-TW
 This is a data repository of the generated instances for a *Green Vehicle Routing Problem with Integrated Pickup and Delivery and Time Windows* (G-VRP-IPD-TW) model.
+Please refer to [Section 4.3 of the paper](https://www.sciencedirect.com/science/article/abs/pii/S0038012123001775) for our proposed **mathematical model**.
 The geographic information data is collected in real time through [Amap](https://www.alibabacloud.com/zh/customers/autonavi) based on a county-level city in China.

 -- If you use this data in your scientific article, please cite our SEPS 2023 paper:
 *Tiannuo Yang, Zhongzhu Chu, Bailin Wang.
 Feasibility on the integration of passenger and freight transportation in rural areas: A service mode and an optimization model.
 DOI: https://doi.org/10.1016/j.seps.2023.101665*

-**Please refer to Section 4.3 of the paper for our proposed mathematical model.**

 ## Background
 Multimodal transport synergistically integrates passenger and freight demand, easing the economic pressure on public transport operators by reducing transportation cost.
 However, the occurrence of on-demand service changes the nature of scheduling approach during the transportation.
 In our work, we propose a demand-driven passenger-and-freight-integration service mode (DDPFIS mode) according to the characteristics in rural areas and construct a Green Vehicle Routing Problem with Integrated Pickup and Delivery and Time Windows (G-VRP-IPD-TW) model to assist public transport operators in routing decisions.